Code-Institute-Submissions/azimny86-K-Fit_JuneResub/README.md

     The webpage is hosted using GitHub, for right deployed on GitHub a file need to my name index.html
 <br>

-## Credidts
+## Credits

-## Content
+# Content

-All content it's written by myself about K-Fit Dojo MMA gym.
+All content it's written by developer about K-Fit Dojo MMA gym.

-## Media
+# Media

 Pictures are taken from the Facebook page of K-Fit Dojo (https://www.facebook.com/pages/category/Martial-Arts-School/K-FIT-Fitness-Dojo-2118288294883801/).

 Video with interviews with coaches and fighters are taken from Youtube of K-fit Dojo (https://www.youtube.com/channel/UCLbXSqImkuPfYEdYyjJwRDw).

-All of picters and intervis are taken with permisson owenr adn Head Coch of K-Fit Dojo.
+All of picters and intervis are taken with permisson of owener and Head Coch of K-Fit Dojo.